SFauth/AAC-using-large-language-models/audio_captioning/README.md

         ├── ./clip/  # Contains the code of the audio CLIP models.
-Their checkpoints can also be stored here ├── ./evaluation/ # Stores the code to create the plots and tables of the dissertation ├── ./sh_folder/ # Contains the shell-scripts to infer and to create the tables / plots └── ./inference_result/ # Contains the inferenced results (one JSON, one CSV and one HTML per run) each run is uniquely identified by the timestamp
+Their checkpoints can also be stored here ├── ./evaluation/ # Stores the code to create the plots and tables of the dissertation ├── ./sh_folder/ # Contains the shell-scripts to infer and to create the tables / plots ├── ./inference_result/ # Contains the inferenced results (one JSON, one CSV and one HTML per run) each run is uniquely identified by the timestamp
+        └── sound_obj_generator.py # This program created the ChatGPT keyword list

 **[Note]** To ensure the reproductivity of our work, [in this folder](https://github.com/yxuansu/MAGIC/tree/main/image_captioning/inference_result), we provide the inferenced results of all evaluated methods.